First Battle of Nagyszeben (Sibiu)(1849)

 - The First Battle of Nagyszeben (Sibiu) took place in 1849.
 January 21, 1849.

-- Who won the First Battle of Nagyszeben (Sibiu)?
+- What was the outcome of the First Battle of Nagyszeben (Sibiu)?

 - The Austrian-Russian garrison were victorious against the Hungarian Revolutionary Army.